Atomklin/hermes/README.md

 # Foxhole Logi Website
-A website written in Astro and svelte with the intention of making logistics tracking easier.
+A website hosted with ExpressJS written in Astro and svelte with the intention of making logistics tracking easier.

 # Under Development
 This project is strictly under development, with most of its core functionality still missing.